 Gail: “Another piece is that you have to plant the varietals that the wineries want and can sell.
 While there can be some education about Tempranillo and Viognier because they grow well here, you can’t just grow Blanc du Bois and Lenoir which are the varietals that will grow on the eastern half of the state.
 A lot of the numbers that Fritz Westover had in that first presentation about how to start a vineyard was all predicated on a five acre vineyard and it could be planted anywhere.
 Planted anywhere really limits the kinds of grapes you can grow.
 So you have to decide if this is a very expensive hobby or is this going to be a business enterprise producing an income stream.”

 Bill: “For the industry to flourish, we have to grow high quality grapes that grew originally in Spain, Italy, or France, and we have to find those varieties that will make world-class wine here regardless of the name of the grape.”

 TWL: What recommendations do you have for someone who would like to own a vineyard long distance?

-Bill: “Come to Grape Camp and come to the TWGGA convention in February and meet first-hand the High Plains growers.
+Bill: “Come to Grape Camp and come to the TWGGA conference in February and meet first-hand the High Plains growers.
 I’m not saying that growers elsewhere are not good but the High Plains is the place to grow the best quality grapes.
 If you want to be an investor, you need to be thinking in terms of finding somebody who was already spent their own money to develop a vineyard.
 You can go up there and look at it, and see and watch them harvested, and watch the weight tickets.
 If they’re hitting six to eight tons or more, then they could be a partner if they’re willing to do it.
 They may not be willing to do it.
 They may not want to partner.
 I was lucky.
 Cliff was willing to have a partner.”